eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 - The GC cycle begins with an STW pause and is triggered because a memory allocation threshold was reached.
 The *eden* space is full.
 - All GC operations that are associated with this cycle occur during the STW pause.
 - The GC cycle consists of only one increment, which runs a copy-forward operation and a class-unload operation.
-- The GC cycle reclaims 1.73 MB of memory from the *eden* space that was full, which represents 3% of the *eden* space.
+- The GC cycle reclaims all of the memory in the *eden* space and some memory in other generations.
-- 748 MB of the total 3072 MB heap was reclaimed.
+- ???MB of the total ???
+MB heap was reclaimed.
 Free regions from the *eden* space and also some older regions were reclaimed.

 ### `balanced` global mark GC cycle

 The `balanced` policy’s global *mark* GC cycle uses a mixture of STW and concurrent operations to build a new record of object liveness across the heap for use by the partial GC cycle.
-When the global *mark* cycle allocation taxation threshold is reached, the GC 'taxes' application threads to run a global *mark* GC cycle.
+When the allocation taxation threshold is reached, the GC 'taxes' application threads to run a global *mark* GC cycle.
 The global *mark* cycle performs a [global *mark* phase](vgclog_balancedexamples.md#mark-phase) and also invokes an associated [*sweep* phase](vgclog_balancedexamples.md#sweep-phase) within the partial GC cycle that immediately follows the final global *mark* cycle increment.

 To search for a `balanced` global mark cycle, you can search for the `type` attribute  value `global mark phase` in `<cycle-start>` and `<cycle-end>` elements.